baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ##  Summary of Key Findings

-Question 1:
+**Question 1:** Is there a correlation between production budget and profit?
+If so, how much should Microsoft invest into production to get the highest ROI?

-Budget vs Profit: p = 0.358
+            Budget vs Profit:
+            - p = 0.358
-Production budget is positively correlated with worldwide profit .
+            - Production budget is positively correlated with worldwide profit .
-The average production budget in general is 68086486.48648648 dollars.
+            - The average production budget in general is 68086486.48648648 dollars.
-The average production budget in top 100 performers is 150670000.0 dollars
+            - The average production budget in top 100 performers is 150670000.0 dollars

             Profit:
-The average domestical profit is 31620762.923688393 The average international profit is 79357620.96979332 The average worldwide_profit is 179064870.3799682
+            - The average domestical profit is 31620762.923688393
+            - The average international profit is 79357620.96979332
+            - The average worldwide_profit is 179064870.3799682

             Conclusion: $150M and up

-Question 2:
+**Question 2:** What kind of movie contents, in term of genre, source, creative type, production method, perform the best?

             Genre
-The average worldwide profit for Action genre is $691M dollars.
+            - The average worldwide profit for Action genre is $691M dollars.
-The average worldwide profit for Adventure genre is $591M dollars.
+            - The average worldwide profit for Adventure genre is $591M dollars.
-The average worldwide profit for Thriller/Suspense genre is $587M dollars.
+            - The average worldwide profit for Thriller/Suspense genre is $587M dollars.
-The average worldwide for Musical genre is $503M dollars.
+            - The average worldwide for Musical genre is $503M dollars.
             Decision: Action and Adventure

             Source
-The average worldwide profit for Based on Comic/Graphic Novel source is $682M dollars.
+            - The average worldwide profit for Based on Comic/Graphic Novel source is $682M dollars.
-The average worldwide profit for Based on Fiction Book/Short Story source is $610M dollars.
+            - The average worldwide profit for Based on Fiction Book/Short Story source is $610M dollars.
-The average worldwide profit for Original Screenplay source is $591M dollars.
+            - The average worldwide profit for Original Screenplay source is $591M dollars.
             Decision: Based on Comic Graphic/ Novel

             Creative Type
-The average worldwide profit for Super Hero creative type is $683M dollar.
+            - The average worldwide profit for Super Hero creative type is $683M dollar.
-The average worldwide profit for Based on Science Fiction creative type is $595M dollars.
+            - The average worldwide profit for Based on Science Fiction creative type is $595M dollars.
-The average worldwide profit for Contemporary Fiction creative type is $705M dollars.
+            - The average worldwide profit for Contemporary Fiction creative type is $705M dollars.
             Decision: To be decided between Super Hero vs. Contemporary Fiction

             Production Method
             The average worldwide profit for Animation/Live Action production method is $692M dollar.
             The average worldwide profit for Live Action production method is $606M dollars.
             The average worldwide profit for Digital Animation production method is $606M dollars.
             Decision: Animation/ Live Action

-Question 3:
+**Question 3:** Is there a correlation between popularity and positive words of mounth (average rating) and profit?
+How do they affect the performance of a movie?

+            Popularity:
-Popularity: p = 0.274
+            - p = 0.274
-Popularity is positively correlated with worldwide profit.
+            - Popularity is positively correlated with worldwide profit.

-Action & Adventure is the most popular genre.
+            - Action & Adventure is the most popular genre.
             Decision: Action & Adventure

-Based on Comic Graphic/ Novel is the most popular source.
+            - Based on Comic Graphic/ Novel is the most popular source.
             Decision: Based on Comic Graphic/ Novel

-Super Hero is the most popular creative type.
+            - Super Hero is the most popular creative type.
             Decision: Super Hero is picked over Contemporary Fiction

-Animation/Live Action is the most popular production method.
+            - Animation/Live Action is the most popular production method.
             Decision: Animation/Live Action

+            Average Rating:
-Average Rating: p = 0.089
+            - p = 0.089
-Rating is positively correlated with worldwide profit but not strongly.
+            - Rating is positively correlated with worldwide profit but not strongly.

             Thriller/Suspense is the highest rated genre.
-Adventure and Action is the next highest rated genres.
+            - Adventure and Action is the next highest rated genres.
             Decision: worldwide profit demands Adventure & Action.

-Original Screen Play is the highest rated source.
+            - Original Screen Play is the highest rated source.
-Based on Comic Graphic/ Novel is the second highest rated source.
+            - Based on Comic Graphic/ Novel is the second highest rated source.
             Decision: worldwide profit is high for both categories == combination of both.

-Science Fiction is the highest rated creative type.
+            - Science Fiction is the highest rated creative type.
-Super Hero is second highest rated creative type.
+            - Super Hero is second highest rated creative type.
             Decision: worldwide profit is high for both categories == combination of both.

-Question 4:
+**Question 4:** When is the best time of year to release a movie?

             Decision: June

+**Question 5:** Is there a correlation between runtime and profit?
+What is the best runtime?

-Question 5: p = 0.058
+            - p = 0.058
-Runtime is positively correlated with worldwide profit but not strongly.
+            - Runtime is positively correlated with worldwide profit but not strongly.
-The average runtime in general is 108 minutes
+            - The average runtime in general is 108 minutes
-The average runtime in top 100 performers is 118 minutes
+            - The average runtime in top 100 performers is 118 minutes
             Decision: 120 mins and up

-Extra:
+**Extra:** What is the best production studio?

-BV is the highest grossing studios
+            - BV is the highest grossing studios
-Decision: BV
+            - Decision: BV

-Extra:
+**Extra:** What is the most popular language?

-English is the most popular language
+            - English is the most popular language
-Decision: English
+            - Decision: English

 ##  Summary of Actionable Insights